SECURE Act rewrites the rules on stretch IRAs

 How to withdraw

-You can transfer the inherited assets tax free into a period-certain immediate fixed income annuity and begin receiving income immediately upon transferring.
+You can transfer the inherited assets into a period-certain immediate fixed income annuity and begin receiving income immediately upon transferring.
 In order to satisfy the IRS's 10-year rule, the last annuity payment would need to be received no later than December 31 of the year containing the 10th anniversary of the owner's death.
+While payments would still be taxed as ordinary income, an annuity offers simplified, guaranteed withdrawals.

 How to invest